-A spinoff of the cult film, Christine Taylor stars as Mary, a girl who's mother has passed away leaving her to find herself in the clubs and parties of New York City.
-She is finally given a chance to prove herself thanks to Godmother Swoozie Kurtz who hires her to work in a library.
+A spinoff of the cult film, Christine Taylor stars as Mary, a girl whose mother has passed away, leaving her to find herself in the clubs and parties of New York City.
+She is finally given a chance to prove herself thanks to her godmother (Swoosie Kurtz) who hires her to work in a library.
 Written by

 Jaymes Warnock <firstname.lastname@example.org>

 Taylor sparkled -- completely different from the film

 Christine Taylor gave one of her most enchanting performances in this barely-remembered sitcom.
 Starring as free-spirited Mary, Taylor embraced the airhead blonde stereotype, but there were glimpses of humanity beneath it all.
 Unfortunately, with only four episodes, she never got a chance to develop it.
 Swoosie Kurtz showed her comedic chops (like always) as Mary's haggard aunt, librarian Judy.
 The interplay between the two actresses was fantastic, but throw in Merrin Dungey as Judy's ass-kissing assistant, Wanda, and it was near gold.